eProsima/vulcanexus/docs/rst/tutorials/core/deployment/keys/topic_keys.rst

             source /opt/vulcanexus/{DISTRO}/setup.bash

 #.
 Running the tutorial on the local host.
 For this second option,
-    it is necessary to have installed the ``vucanexus-iron-desktop`` package, since this is the one that includes all the simulation tools, demos and tutorials.
+    it is necessary to have installed the ``vucanexus-iron-base`` package, since this is the one that includes all the simulation tools, demos and tutorials.

     Source the following file to setup the Vulcanexus environment: